War of 1812 reenactment in Old Franklinton Cemetery

 Franklinton during the War of 1812

-Franklinton was a busy and prosperous settlement during the War of 1812, and it was the central headquarters and supply depot for General William Henry Harrison's army.
+Franklinton was a busy and prosperous settlement during the War of 1812, serving as the central headquarters and supply depot for General William Henry Harrison's army.
 The settlement took on a military appearance, with soldiers and volunteers organized here by General Harrison and Governor Meigs to be sent north to the front.
-The centrality of Franklinton was helpful for General Harrison to conduct business here, with information able to reach various parts of the region on horseback within days.
-With news of General Hull's surrender at Detroit, an important conference with three Generals met here with the arrival of Ohio and Pennsylvania troops and Kentucky dragoons.
-Up to three thousand soldiers were collected with military inspections held in the Public Square for readiness to march to the northern borders.
-Franklinton was fortified with a block house as settlers in outlying districts came to the settlement for safety from Indian and British attacks.
+The centrality of Franklinton was beneficial for General Harrison to conduct business here, as information could reach various parts of the region on horseback within days.
+With news of General Hull's surrender at Detroit, an important conference involving three generals took place here, accompanied by the arrival of Ohio and Pennsylvania troops and Kentucky dragoons.
+Up to 3,000 soldiers were assembled, with military inspections held in the Public Square to assess their readiness to march to the northern borders.
+Franklinton was fortified with a blockhouse as settlers in outlying districts came to the settlement for safety from Indian and British attacks.